ryancurrah/gomodguard/README.md

 ## Description

-Allowed modules are defined in a `.gomodguard.yaml` or `~/.gomodguard.yaml` YAML file.
+Allowed modules are defined in a `.gomodguard.yaml` or `~/.gomodguard.yaml` file.
 Modules can be allowed/permitted by module or domain name.

 Any modules or domains not listed in the configuration are blocked.